Barbecued Chicken on the Grill

 2 Lay the chicken pieces skin side down on the hottest side of the grill in order to sear the skin side well.
 Grill for 5-10 minutes, depending on how hot the grill is (you do not want the chicken to burn).
 Once you have a good sear on one side, move the chicken pieces to the cooler side of the grill, or, if you are using a gas grill, lower the heat to medium low.
 Cover the grill and cook undisturbed for 20-30 minutes.

 3 Turn the chicken pieces over and baste them with with your favorite barbecue sauce.
-Cover the grill again and allow to cook for another 30 minutes.
-Repeat, turning the chicken pieces over, basting them with sauce, covering, and cooking for another 30 minutes.
+Cover the grill again and allow to cook for another 15-20 minutes.
+Repeat, turning the chicken pieces over, basting them with sauce, covering, and cooking for another 15-30 minutes.
+The timing will depend on your grill set-up and how big and cold your chicken pieces are to start with.

 4 By now the chicken should be cooked through.
 You can check with a meat thermometer inserted into the thickest part of the chicken piece.
 Look for 165°F for breasts and 170°F for thighs.
 Or insert the tip of a knife into the middle of the thickest piece, the juices should run clear.
 If the chicken isn't done, turn the pieces over and continue to cook at a low temperature.
 If you want can finish with a sear on the hot side of the grill.
 To do this, put the pieces, skin side down, on the hot side of the grill.
 Allow them to sear and blacken slightly for a minute or two.